Mats LindbergTitle: Professor Emeritus School/office: School of Humanities, Education and Social Sciences

 About Mats Lindberg

 Mats Lindberg (former Dahlkvist), Born 1947 in Gagnef, Dalecarlia, raised in a vicarage in Torsång and Falun.
 Anti-apartheid activist at high school.
 Reserv officer in the Artillery.
 Member of the Social Democratic Party and the Swedish (state) church.

-1968–71 Undergraduate studies at Uppsala University in International History (3 semesters), Theoretical Philosophy (interrupted), Economic History (2 semesters), English Language and Literature (1 semester), Political Science (4 semesters).
+1968–71 Undergraduate studies at Uppsala University in International History (3 semesters), Theoretical Philosophy (1 semester), Economic History (2 semesters), English Language and Literature (1 semester), Political Science (4 semesters).
 At Gothenburg University Philosophy and Theory of Science (3 semesters).

 1971–79 Postgraduate studies in Political Science, Uppsala.
 Doctorate in 1979.

-Philosophy and Theory of Science (3 semesters) at Gothenburg University.
+Ditto in Philosophy and Theory of Science at Gothenburg University, 1973-1980.
+Never fullfilled.

 1973-79 Amanuensis at the Political Science Dep. at Uppsala University.